 Get the facts on diseases, conditions, tests and procedures.

 Find a Doctor

 Find a doctor at The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center or Johns Hopkins Community Physicians.

 I Want To...

 Enter the last name, specialty or keyword for your search below.

 Analytics Leadership in Patient Safety Program

-The Analytics Leadership in Patient Safety (ALPS) program is a nine-month elective cohort training program that aims to train future leaders to apply advanced clinical analytics to transform the safety and quality of care.
-Open to employees within Johns Hopkins Medicine, this hands-on program trains participants in the technologies deployed at Johns Hopkins Medicine for analytics as well the theories and methodologies related to health care data compilation, analysis and use.
-ALPS fellows will work closely with a mentor and are expected to complete original projects, evaluate their impact upon clinical practice, and submit a manuscript of their findings to a peer-reviewed journal.
+The Analytics Leadership in Patient Safety (ALPS) program is a nine-month training program open to Johns Hopkins Medicine employees interested in learning to apply advanced clinical analytics to transform the safety and quality of care.
+Organized by the Armstrong Institute and the Johns Hopkins Medicine Technology Innovation Center, this hands-on program educates participants on the technologies deployed at Johns Hopkins Medicine for analytics as well as the theories and methodologies related to health care data compilation, analysis and use.
+ALPS fellows will work closely with a mentor and are expected to complete original projects, evaluate their impact upon clinical practice and submit a manuscript of their findings to a peer-reviewed journal.

-Participants must be able to devote six weeks of time over the course of the yearlong program.
-The yearly tuition for the program is $3,500 and may be covered by the sponsoring department.
+Participants must be able to devote six weeks of time over the course of the nine-month program.
+The yearly tuition for the program is $4,000 and may be covered by the sponsoring department.

 Quotes from Past Participants